denisecase/datafun-03-analytics/SPEC.md

         print(f"I/O error({e.errno}): {e.strerror}")
 ```

-### 8. Define Main Function
+### 7. Define Main Function

-Implement a `main()` function to test the folder creation functions and demonstrate the use of imported modules.
+Implement a main() function to test the folder creation functions and demonstrate the use of imported modules.

 Python main() function code example: